Sarek DSL

 dune build

-Check out the Getting Started guide to write your first GPU kernel in minutes, or browse the Examples to see common patterns.
+Check out the Getting Started guide to write your first GPU kernel in minutes, browse the Examples to see common patterns, or try the Playground to transpile kernels live in your browser.

 How it works